Information about the IVEProject

 Teachers should also assign a grade for their students' participation in the exchange.
 A rubric could be used (one is available if required) or an assessment method that the teacher designs.

 10. My students aren't good at English.
 Will they be OK?

-The majority of students participating in the exchange are lower level students.
-The beginners' course is, as the title states, for beginner level students.
-The topics are simple and aimed at developing basic language proficiency and better inter-cultural understanding.
+The majority of students participating in the exchange are lower-level students.
+The starters' course is for beginner level students.
+The topics are simple and aimed at developing basic language proficiency and better intercultural understanding.
 In a nutshell, yes, even if your students aren't particularly good at English, they will be fine.

 11. Do the students use Skype or some other tool?
 Is it synchronous or asynchronous?